God had an odd place in my upbringing. Something each of us thought about, but rarely mentioned.

 I’m touching a childhood trauma of ‘being forced’ to wander around countless chilled houses of worship as a small girl.
 Imagine a child, told to be quiet, only allowed to look, not touch, not participate.
 To explore, not to believe.
 Belief was for the insane.

 We were not insane.
-We were visiting explorers.
+We were just visiting.

 As this little girl, I circled aimlessly through those churches, hiding behind columns, wondering if we can climb the tower this time.
 Feeling a mixture of boredom and relaxation of safety.
 The churches were mostly the same and I knew what was expected of me.
 Look, don’t touch.
 Stay quiet.
 Breathe in the art.